psychemedia/storytelling-notes/tom_tit_tot.md

 ## Duffy and the Devil

+First published in Robert Hunt's *Popular romances of the west of England* in 1865, it was reprinted in the *Bristol Mercury* of [Saturday 31 August 1867](https://britishnewspaperarchive.co.uk/viewer/bl/0000034/18670831/017/0006), which is where I saw it first.

+Hunt notes TO DO

 https://archive.org/details/s1popularromance00huntuoft/page/272/mode/2up?q=duffy

-Popular romances of the west of England; or, The drolls, traditions, and superstitions of old Cornwall;
+*Popular romances of the west of England*; or, The drolls, traditions, and superstitions of old Cornwall;
 by Hunt, Robert, 1807-1887

 Publication date 1865